From Wikipedia

 Description

-[edit]Cuscuta californica is a parasitic vine which climbs other plants and takes nutrition directly from them via a haustorium.
-The dodder resembles a pile of yellow-orange straw wrapped tightly around its host plant.
+[edit]Cuscuta californica is a parasitic vine that resembles a pile of yellow-orange straw wrapped tightly around its host plant.
 It is mostly stem; the leaves are reduced to scales on the stem's surface, since they are not needed for photosynthesis while the dodder is obtaining nutrients from its host.

-It bears tiny white flowers which are only about 3 millimeters wide, and fruits which are even smaller.
+It bears tiny white flowers which are only about 3 to 5 millimeters wide, and spheric or ovid fruits which are 1.5-2.2 millimeters wide.[2]
 The flowers can be used as a diagnostic feature in determining the species of dodder; on C. californica, the calyx length is 3⁄4 to equaling the length of the corolla.
-The corolla lobes are also equaling or longer than the corolla tube, and the filaments are 0.6 to 1.1 mm long.[2]
+The bell-shaped corolla lobes are also equaling or longer than the corolla tube, and the filaments are 0.6 to 1.1 mm long.[3]

 Phenology

 [edit]Although this species spends most of its life without any contact with the soil, it is borne from a normal, rooted seed.
+It tends to germinate in the spring, typically when soil temperatures reach 16°C (60°F).
 The seed contains minimal energy reserves, meaning seedlings must locate and parasitize a host within a matter of days.
-It accomplishes this by means of "foraging" patterns, as dodder seedlings can detect the volatile compounds emitted by host plants.
-Dodder seedlings are even capable of "selecting" host plants based on their compounds emitted.
-After it attaches itself to the host, the grounded root dies and the plant becomes completely dependent on the host for nutrition.[3]
-This species flowers from March to September.[2]
+After it attaches itself to the host, the grounded root dies and the plant becomes completely dependent on the host for nutrition.[4]
+This species flowers from spring to autumn and creates thousands of seeds in summer and late fall.
+Around 5% of these seeds germinate within a year of its production while the rest can remain dormant for up to 20 years in response to environmental conditions.[7]

 Taxonomy